- ABOUT US

 CONDITIONS OF ENTRY

-Must live, or be professionally based, in the United Kingdom or the Republic of Ireland (England, Scotland, Wales, Northern Irelanandre).
+Must live, or be professionally based, in the United Kingdom or the Republic of Ireland (England, Scotland, Wales, Northern Ireland and Eire).

-To enter the main competition, you must be 15 years of age by 1 September 2017; to enter for the Children’s competition, must be 14 years of age or younger by 1 September 2017.
+To enter the main exhibition, you must be 16 years of age by 1 March 2019; to enter for the Children’s exhibition, must be 15 years of age or younger by 1 March 2019.

 Adults may enter a maximum of 4 artworks, children may enter 3.
-Paintings; Drawings; Original Prints (excluding children); Photography; Digitally produced artworks, Wall Hung Installations, Collage, miniatures (excluding children) and Moving Image are all accepted.
+Paintings; Drawings; Original Prints (excluding children); Photography; Digitally produced artworks, Wall Hung Installations, Collage and miniatures (excluding children) are all accepted.

-Accepts that the work submitted will be available for sale (Children & Moving Image works do not necessarily have to be for sale) in the exhibition(s) and on the NOA website and online gallery for a designated period to be determined, and that The Chichester Art Trust will take a commission of 50% of which a proportion will be donated to a children's Art Charity.
+Accepts that the work submitted will be available for sale (excluding Children) in the exhibition(s) and on the NOA website and online gallery for a designated period to be determined, and that The Chichester Art Trust will take a commission of 40%.

 Accepts that if they are VAT registered, this additional VAT sum should also be included in the price of the work, stated by the artist on the Submission Form.

-Upon registering and entering this competition entrants agree that NOA may reproduce their work (at no fee and not for resale) only in association with the competition & exhibitions (including press/publicity/website & catalogue and any other printed material, flyers, postcards and posters advertising the NOA exhibitions and future entries).
+Upon registering and entering this prize entrants agree that NOA may reproduce their work (at no fee and not for resale) only in association with the prize & exhibitions (including press/publicity/website & catalogue and any other printed material, flyers, postcards and posters advertising the NOA exhibitions and future entries).
+In order that we may promote the Chairity, and your work, in the way we feel most appropriate, you waive all moral rights in the work you have submitted during the time of the prize and Exhibition.
+Regarless of the previous sentence, we will, where reasonably practical to do so, credit your work when reproducing it.

 Any other art commission coming directly through the National Open Art Exhibition or The Chichester Art Trust carries a minimum commission of 10% payable to The Chichester Art Trust.
 Registered Charity No 1067096.

-There are separate prizes for the Children’s competition.
+There are separate prizes for the Children’s prize.

 Will be eligible to apply for a £5 online gift offer from Cass Art, details of how to apply will be shown on your confirmation letter or on your own Artists' Area on the website.

-Please Note: As a Not for Profit Charity we do not offer any refunds for registrations or submissions due to the cost of running the competition.
+Please Note: As a Not for Profit Charity we do not offer any refunds for registrations or submissions due to the cost of running the prize.

-A maximum of 4 (four), for children 3 (three), works may be entered into the competition (including any Moving Image submissions).
+A maximum of 4 (four), for children 3 (three), works may be entered into the exhibition.
 Only one image of each work must be submitted.

 The image(s) and the completed submission form(s) must be submitted online.
 If you are unable to register or submit online we will accept images on a CD, clearly labelled with the completed registration and submission forms (available on request from Amanda Kings, on 07986 697 693) and payment sent to the address below.
 Please do not send any artwork to this address.